 Discover — and help others discover — a world of wonder and inspiration as a Chicago Botanic Garden volunteer.
 As a volunteer at the Garden, you have unlimited opportunities to share your talents, explore new areas, and connect with people of all ages.

-Volunteers are needed daily to welcome, direct, and inform Garden visitors at the 2014 "Butterflies and Blooms" exhibition.
-High School and College Students are also encouraged to apply.
+Volunteers are needed daily to welcome, direct, and inform Garden visitors at the 2014 Wonderland Express holiday event, open November 28 to January 4.
+High school and college students are also encouraged to apply.

 More than 1,300 volunteers at the Chicago Botanic Garden monitor butterflies, plant annuals, and help in classrooms, the Café, and a hundred other areas.
 Volunteers greet visitors, serve as tour guides, work in the library, enter plant data, or track rare plants.

 Volunteer enthusiasm and dedication inspire the Garden's board, staff, and visitors.
 The Garden couldn't achieve what it does without volunteers.